 For more than six decades, Sister Irene Morissette said that she honored her vow of chastity, according to TIME.
 She attempted to explain to police that what she was saving for God was stolen from her the night she was raped at Chateau Vestavia, an assisted-living facility near Birmingham, Alabama.

-As Beasley Allen has previously explained, the nursing home industry has dug its heels in on arbitration agreements.
+The nursing home industry has dug its heels in on arbitration agreements.
 Apparently for good reason, since nursing home disputes are settled at much lower amounts through the arbitration process.
 However, consumers are forced to surrender their constitutional right to a trial by jury with no real benefit in return.
 Often, consumers aren’t clear about what they have signed and sometimes don’t even realize they have signed an arbitration agreement.

 Morissette’s family experienced first-hand the appalling nature of forced arbitration agreements.
 After learning of Morissette’s claims that she was raped, her family tried to file a lawsuit.
 They quickly learned that the arbitration agreement contractually barred legal claims from going through the courts, regardless of the despicable nature of the allegations.